 Now that we have support for creating nodes dynamically, we are almost complete UI solution, and FTD should be considered an alternative anywhere you would consider using say React for creating UI.

-, could be set by more than one ftd documents, each document is telling us what is the document-title for that document by setting fpm.document-title
+, could be set by more than one ftd documents, each document is telling us what is the document-title for that document by setting fastn.document-title

 .